Kong/kubernetes-ingress-controller/docs/guides/using-external-service.md

 ## Create a Kubernetes service

-First we need to create a Kubernetes Service [type=ExternalName][0] using the hostname of the application we want to expose.
+First we need to create a Kubernetes Service [type=ExternalName][0] using the hostname or IP of the application we want to expose.

+Use hostname.
 ```bash
 echo "
 kind: Service